 Can Adults Develop Food Allergies or A Food Intolerance?

-Too many adults develop a belief that once they reach adulthood, they have a full understanding of their sensitivities and allergies.
+Too many adults believe that once they reach adulthood, they have a full understanding of their sensitivities and allergies.
 It is also possible that you’ve either ignored or misread your gluten intolerance symptoms or wheat allergy symptoms.
 Celiac sprue disease is infamously under-diagnosed and diagnosis takes some study and thought.
 There isn’t a simple single test to give you an outright answer and the best and most comprehensive research on the matter has only become widespread in recent years.
 While sometimes a simple blood test (an antibody level profile testing for AGA and Anti-tTG) may indicate whether you have celiac disease, if you test negative you may still experience problems with this potent protein composite.
-When this happens, you may be suffering from NCGS
+When this happens, you may be suffering from NCGS.

 Adults experiencing unexplained joint pain, anemia, infertility or osteoporosis should discuss the possibility of gluten intolerance with their primary care physician.
 I encourage you to explore my in-depth articles on silent celiac disease symptoms and celiac disease symptoms in adults for more on adult-onset gluten intolerance.